tc39/proposal-source-phase-imports/README.md

 The reflection API has the following properties:

 * The spec invariants of the ES Module execution are fully guaranteed and cannot be broken.
-Host idempotence is maintained for instance resolution, and execution semantics remain fully controlled.
+Host idempotence is maintained; for instance, resolution and execution semantics remain fully controlled.
 * The order of `link` calls does not matter at all, just as long as all modules are linked by the time top-level evaluate is called.
 Loader authors can run